Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Selected form

-Pyrroloquinoline quinone in disodium dihydrate form, produced by bacterial fermentation.
+MGCPQQ®, the pyrroloquinoline quinone produced by Mitsubishi Gas Chemical.
+It comes as a disodium dihydrate, obtained through bacterial fermentation rather than chemical synthesis.
 PQQ is a redox cofactor with a tricyclic aromatic structure, naturally present in trace amounts in certain foods (kiwi, parsley, green tea, breast milk).
-The disodium form ensures optimal stability and solubility for oral absorption.
-PQQ is the subject of over 400 scientific publications.
+Its disodium form ensures optimal stability and solubility for oral absorption, and remains the form used in the majority of published clinical trials.
 Quality: non-GMO.

 Formula dosage